plot_relationship.py

 """

-This function creates a grid of line plots where each plot corresponds to a
+This function creates a grid of line plots where:

-and either clinical or severe incidence on the y-axis.
+- The y-axis represents either clinical or severe incidence (as specified by the `channel` argument).

 Args: